gleechi/gleechi.github.io/pages/unity/unity_component_myvirtualgrasp.md

 ### Object Identifiers
 {% include image.html file="unity/unity_vg_object_identifiers.png" alt="VG object identifiers." caption="VG object identifiers" %}

-The object identifiers let you decide which Unity component(s) (by name) can be used to specify an object to be interactable.
+VirtualGrasp is using names to identify which objects are marked as <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGInteractable}}">interactable</a>.
+You can customize component and layer names in MyVirtualGrasp → Object Identifiers.
-If any of these components are added to a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GameObject}}">game object</a>, this object will be supported by VG's [grasp](grasp_interaction.html) and [push](push_interaction.html) interactions.
+[VG_Articulation](unity_component_vgarticulation.html) component is a default entry, but this method also allows you to quickly adjust your project if you already have a layer or a component that marks your <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGInteractable}}">interactable</a> objects.

-By default VG uses 2 components: [VG_Articulation](unity_component_vgarticulation.html) and [VG_Interactable](unity_component_vginteractable.html).
+Once an object is marked as <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGInteractable}}">interactable</a>, it will be supported by VG's [grasp](grasp_interaction.html) and [push](push_interaction.html) interactions.

 ### Grasp Interaction Settings

 {% include image.html file="unity/unity_vg_global_grasp_interaction.png" alt="VG global grasp interaction settings." caption="VG global grasp interaction settings" %}

-See explanation of the parameters in [grasp Interaction](grasp_interaction.html#grasp-interaction).
+You can set the default [grasp Interaction](grasp_interaction.html#grasp-interaction) parameters for all objects in the scene globally in Grasp Interaction Settings.
-You can set the default grasp interaction parameters for all objects in the scene globally.
+See detailed explanation of the parameters in page [grasp Interaction](grasp_interaction.html#grasp-interaction).

 {% include callout.html content= "Note that Synthesis Method and Interaction Type can be set locally for each object by attaching [VG_Interactable](unity_component_vginteractable.html#unity-component-vginteractable) component to the object.
-These local settings will overwrite the global grasp interaction settings for that object." %}
+These local settings will overwrite the global settings for that object." %}

 <!--### Selection Settings